Enhancement Tools¶

 Warning

-If you use an old digital camera, it is important to re-shoot the Black Frame next time you are taking a long exposure images to detect new Hot and Stuck Pixels on sensor defects.
+If you use an old digital camera, it is important to re-shoot the Black Frame next time you are taking long exposure images to detect new Hot and Stuck Pixels on sensor defects.

-Using the Hotpixel Tool¶
+Using the Hot Pixels Tool¶

 Average: the pixels adjacent to the pixel block are averaged.
 The resulting color is assigned to all pixels in the block.
 For 1-dimensional interpolation, this is done separately for one pixel-wide, horizontal or vertical stripes.